samyak0210/saliency/README.md

 MDNSal Architecture
 ![](./extras/MDNSal.png)
 ## Testing
 Clone this repository and download the pretrained weights of SimpleNet, for multiple encoders, trained on SALICON dataset from this [link](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/samyak_j_research_iiit_ac_in/Eddzj58KvrhFtb6XinOFkhMBn8uFapCnOM6Ia0K1jFJhqw).
+The trained weights for MobileNetV2 can be found [here](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/samyak_j_research_iiit_ac_in/EbTtjiuphdVIhzMtLddCgKkBbRSbS5lPFh7_cbvYjjr7Uw?e=levugK).

 Then just run the code using
 ```bash